The trust chain at a glance

 What the three signatures prove

-| Signature | Signed when | What bytes are covered | What it proves |
+The lifecycle has three signature transitions.
+Each covers different bytes and proves a different fact.| Signature | Signed when | What bytes are covered | What it proves |

 commandApproval | Your customer approves the request in Step 1 of the approval UI | Canonical form of {cmdId, decision, at, approver, reason, sha256(rawCommand)} | The exact command body and variable values were approved by this person at this time |

-outputIntegrity | Output capture finishes on the appliance, before encryption | Canonical form of {cmdId, executedAt, exitCode, sha256(stdout + stderr)} where stdout / stderr are the small [blob: bucket=..., key=..., size=..., sha256=...]\\n<presigned-url> payloads stored on the command record | The blob-payload bytes the vendor reads on retrieve are the exact payloads the appliance produced.
+outputIntegrity | Output capture finishes on the appliance controller, before encryption | Canonical form of {cmdId, executedAt, exitCode, sha256(stdout + stderr)} where stdout / stderr are the small [blob: bucket=..., key=..., size=..., sha256=...]\\n<presigned-url> payloads stored on the command record | The blob-payload bytes the vendor reads on retrieve are the exact payloads the appliance controller produced.
 The payload’s embedded sha256 then binds the URL to the actual stream bytes, which the vendor independently re-verifies on curl. |

 outputApproval | Your customer releases output in Step 4 | Canonical form of {cmdId, decision, at, approver, reason, sha256(exitCode + stdout + stderr)} over the same payloads | The release decision covers these specific blob-payload bytes (and, transitively via the embedded sha256, the actual stream bytes) and was made by this person at this time |